 Go to your departmental graduate advisor.
 Ask that person to request a retest through the Office of Graduate and Professional Studies.

-    If your departmental graduate advisor agrees, he/she should write a letter to Dr. Butler-Purry in the Office of Graduate and Professional Studies requesting a retest.
-Requests should include the student's name, UIN, reason for retest request, most recent test date and score(s).
+If your departmental graduate advisor agrees, he/she should submit to Dr. Butler-Purry in the Office of Graduate and Professional Studies the request to retest the English Language Proficiency Exam form.
+The Department Head must sign the submitted form.
 Requests must be sent to Dr. Butler-Purry no later than the Thursday before the week of the exam (i.e. SEVEN BUSINESS DAYS).

 If Dr. Butler-Purry approves the retest, the Office of Graduate and Professional Studies will notify Data and Research Services of your approval for the retest.
 Retest approvals must be received by Data & Research Services no later than the Friday before the week of the exam (i.e. SIX BUSINESS DAYS) before the exam so that these students can be included in the schedule which is emailed to students the Wednesday before the exam (i.e. THREE BUSINESS DAYS) before the exam.

-    If you have received permission to retest you must bring either a copy of the e-mail from OGAPS stating you have been approved or a copy of the memo with Dr. Butler-Purry's signature.
+If you have received permission to retest you must bring either a copy of the e-mail from OGAPS stating you have been approved or a copy the approved Request to Retest the English Language Proficiency Examination Form.

 You are responsible for checking your eligibility to retest for the ELPE.
 You will not be notified by ODRS If you need permission or if you are not eligible to test.
 Students who register and are ineligible or need permission will be deleted from the roster and will not be admitted on exam day.

 You MUST have approval from the Office of Graduate and Professional Studies to re-test.
 If you test without permission, you will be charged for the test, but your test will not be scored.